 Forget conventional sporting tournaments, with preened players and elaborate venues; Irish Handball is something quite unique.
 Around small towns, villages and even in big cities the playing courts are ample.
 The game requires only a very minimalist outfit, a wall, a ball, and two players.

 The history of handball in Ireland

-By the 1800’s popularity for handball grew exceptionally with it being played almost in every town and village in Ireland.
-Many of the landowners in Ireland supported the game by building ball courts on their land allowing players to participate in ball games.
+By the 1800’s popularity for handball grew exceptionally, being played almost in every town and village in Ireland.
+Many of the landowners in Ireland supported the game and built ball courts on their land allowing players to participate in ball games.